stevn/conan_editable_test/README.md

 - Windows 10
 - Python 3.10.5

+## Quick Reproduction of Error state (TLDR)

+To reproduce run the following commands:

+    cd project_a_comp
+    conan editable add . prj_a_comp/1.0.0@test/develop
+    conan install . -s:b build_type=Release -s:h build_type=Debug
+    conan build .
+    cd ../project_b_comp
+    conan install . -s:b build_type=Release -s:h build_type=Debug
+    conan build .

+You will get a CMake Error:  Library 'prj_a_comp' not found in package.

+I am not sure how to fix this via package info?

+For more details on how this test was created, keep reading..

 ## Normal approach (without components)

 This works as expected as far as I can tell.